asfistonlavie/TEFLoN-documentation/docs/index.rst

 TEFLoN2 is an improvement of `TEFLoN <https://github.com/jradrion/TEFLoN>`_.
 All improvements will allow it to be up to date, easier to use and more efficient.

-Like TEFLoN, TEFLoN2 uses paired-end illumina sequence data to both discover transposable elements (TEs) and perform TE genotyping.
+Like TEFLoN, TEFLoN2 uses paired-end illumina sequences to both discover and analyse individual transposable element (TE) insertions.
+While TEFLoN requires fashion input data (cf. figure 1.A) corresponding to the mapping of the reads on a reference and TE sequences.

-TEFLoN2 requires to prepare a specific mapping dataset (cf. figure 1.A).
-Then, one launches four individually automated scripts :
+The first step allow detecting all TE insertions (cf. figure 1.B; de novo and references TE insertions).
+At the second step, the low quality data then filter out to create a catalog for all accurate TE insertions.
+The third step is the genotyping.
+The fourth and last step finally estimates the allele frequency for each individual TE insertions.

-It (cf. figure 1.B) detects all TE insertions (de novo and references TEs), then filter out low quality data to create a catalog of TE insertion, genotype them and finally estime their allele frequency.
+NEWS:  TEFLoN2 requires now only one command line to launch four individually scripts in an automatic way.
+It can also now handle pool and individual samples for the TE frequency estimation.

 .. image:: images/TEFLoN2_architecture.png

-TEFLoN2 can be run on high performance computers (bigmem), cluster or HPC cluste.
+TEFLoN2 can be run on high performance computers (bigmem) or clusters and for all kind of species.

 ---------------
 Getting started